Safely share the road with large trucks

 Follow these tips to safely share the road with large trucks:

 - Pass safely.
-Always pass on the left — the blind spot is smaller on this side—and maintain a steady speed.
+It's recommended to pass on the left (the blind spot is smaller on this side) and maintain a steady speed.

 - Give them space.
-Keep a safe following distance — four seconds or more — between you and large trucks to help avoid dangerous situations, such as sudden stops (and subsequent rear-ending), a truck rollover in high wind, a tire blowout or a wide truck turn.
-Note: If you can't see the trucks' mirrors, they can't see you.
+Keep a safe following distance — four seconds or more — between you and large trucks to help avoid dangerous situations, such as sudden stops (and subsequent rear-ending), a truck rollover in high wind, a tire blowout (which may go into your lane) or a wide truck turn.
+Note: If you can't see the trucks' mirrors, the driver most likely can't see you.

 - Be aware.
 Don’t let yourself drive distracted by changing the radio, eating or talking with passengers.
 Keep your proximity to large trucks in mind as you share the road.